Sydney Carton: Carton's character

 Sydney Carton is introduced into the novel A Tale of Two Cities as a young, sloppy, but brilliant barrister who bears an uncanny likeness to Charles Darnay (whose original name is Charles St. Evrémonde), the prisoner he is helping to defend.
-He uses his great skill to save Darnay from execution for espionage against England, though he lets his colleague Stryver do all the talking in court, and Stryver takes all the glory for saving Darnay.
-Carton invites Darnay to accompany him to a tavern immediately upon the acquitted prisoner's release.
-During a late supper in which Darnay enjoys a hearty non-prison meal and Carton drinks several bottles of wine, Carton admits that he both likes and hates his client, as he considers him as everything that he should be but is not.
+He uses his great skill in law and charisma to save Darnay from execution for espionage against England, though he lets his colleague Stryver do all the talking in court, and Stryver takes all the glory for saving Darnay.
+Carton summoned Darnay to accompany him to a tavern immediately upon the acquitted prisoner's escape.
+During a early dinner in which Darnay devoures a hearty non-prison meal and Carton drinks several bottles of wine, Carton admits that he both likes and hates his client, as he considers him as everything that he should be but is not.
 "I am a disappointed drudge, sir," Carton explains.
 "I care for no man on earth, and no man on earth cares for me."

 In a later conversation with his partner Mr. Stryver, the narrator calls Carton a "jackal" because while Mr. Stryver very deftly presents each case and gains all the credit, it is Carton's legal acumen which helps them win, referencing how jackals help lions with kills while the lions take all the glory.
 Several scenes make it clear that Carton is an alcoholic filled with cynicism and self-hatred due to what he sees as his wasted and empty life.

 Lucie Manette and Charles Darnay eventually marry, increasing Carton's self-loathing all the more, as he had developed an unrequited love for her.
 In an uncharacteristic fit of sincerity, he respectfully admits his feelings to Lucie, saying that though he considers himself unworthy of her affection, she has nevertheless inspired him to try to make something of his life.
 He ends the conversation by saying that he will never speak of it again, asks her to keep his confession secret and pledges to do anything for her or for anybody she loves.
 He is able to create and maintain a friendship with Darnay, and becomes a welcome, although infrequent, guest at the Darnay house.
 After the birth of Charles and Lucie's daughter, Carton becomes the child's favorite and remains so as she grows up.